JaiWWW/pll-recog-shortcuts/README.md

 ### Notes

 This script is not case-sensitive, it will work with capslock or the shift key held down.
-Any key that is not a case, group or delete function will be ignored.
+Any key that is not a group, exact case or delete function will be ignored.
 If you select a group, the only keys that will have any effect are a and b, c and d if the group is G, and the three delete function keys.